chris-newton/chris-newton/README.md

 ## Hi there 👋
 I'm Chris, a web developer.
-🌱 I’m currently learning React and Flask.
+🌱 I’m currently learning React and Node js.

-🔭 I’m currently working on implementing the popular machine learning algorithms from scratch.
+🔭 I’m currently working on implementing machine learning algorithms from scratch.

 🌐 My stuff on other websites:
 - [LinkedIn](https://www.linkedin.com/in/chris-newton-32a5b6240/)